 Wireless device users can also add a Bluetooth module to the IES Controller to free up a front panel USB port.
 The Bluetooth module simply plugs into the added internal USB port on the IES allowing peripherals to remain constantly connected to the PC.
 The transmitter can sync with a mouse, keyboard, printer, speakers, headset, or mobile phone.

-The iBUYPOWER USB Internal Expansion System is available with any new iBUYPOWER tower PC for $14 or $24 with Bluetooth capabilities at http://www.iBUYPOWER.com. iBUYPOWER systems come standard with 3 year limited warranty and lifetime technical support.
+The iBUYPOWER USB Internal Expansion System is available with any new iBUYPOWER tower PC for $14 or $24 with Bluetooth capabilities at https://www.iBUYPOWER.com. iBUYPOWER systems come standard with 3 year limited warranty and lifetime technical support.

 iBUYPOWER Computer, an enterprise in association with American Future Technology Corporation (AFT), is one of the largest system builders in the PC gaming industry.
 Located in Los Angeles County, iBUYPOWER's mission is to provide a complete computing solution to meet the needs of the surrounding community and customers nationwide.
-Currently, the company's product lines include gaming desktops, gaming notebooks, workstations, media center PCs, peripherals and multimedia products. http://www.iBUYPOWER.com
+Currently, the company's product lines include gaming desktops, gaming notebooks, workstations, media center PCs, peripherals and multimedia products. https://www.iBUYPOWER.com

 Latest News Posts

 - Plextor M8Se 256GB & 512GB NVMe PCIe SSD Review

 - In Win Launches 'Wood-infused' 305 Mid-Tower PC Chassis

 - Micron appoints Anand Jayapalan as Storage Business Unit Vice President

 - Bluehole, Inc and Microsoft announce expanded partnership for PlayerUnknown's Battlegrounds

 - Optimize system performance with new drive adapter